Atlantic Cape’s Natalie Devonish Overcomes Odds as Worthington Campus Dean

 College and COVID-19

 Right now, Devonish is going about the business of operating the Worthington campus in the midst of a worldwide pandemic.
-She said her experience at the operations director at the Boys & Girls Club of Atlantic City prepared her for the task at hand.
+She said her experience as the operations director at the Boys & Girls Club of Atlantic City prepared her for the task at hand.

 “When you’re dealing with children, it’s different because your mindset is safety,” Devonish said.
 “Safety before anything.
 Safety and communication.
 Do the kids understand what you’re trying to say?
 Do the parents understand what you’re trying to say?
-I felt comfortable because it’s like, hey if you can manage the Boys & Girls Club with 300 kids in a day, you can make it through this.”
+I felt comfortable because it’s like, hey, if you can manage the Boys & Girls Club with 300 kids in a day, you can make it through this.”

 This is not her first stint with Atlantic Cape.
 She served as acting director of counseling and assistant director of student support services from 2013 to 2017.
-With her current job, she also executive director of workforce development for the college.
+With her current job, she is also executive director of workforce development for the college.

 Her Role Models